 - Create an address to use to configure a firewall policy.
 Open the CLI with administrator credentials.
 Right-click the address and select Edit in CLI.

 - Configure the filtering rule.
-This means the Fabric connector automatically populates and updates only instances belonging to the specified VPN that match this filtering condition.
-You can use the following keys:
+This means the SDN connector automatically populates and updates only instances belonging to the specified VPC that match this filtering condition.
+The following keys can be used:

 1. instanceId (e.g. instanceId=i-12345678)

 4. keyName (e.g. keyName=aws-key-name)